logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/diff-tool/diff-tool-for-project-items/_index.md

 2. Current location panel: Displays the currently selected line of the project item.
 3. Display panel: Displays the text content of the item.
 Lines that are different from their counterparts \(or have no counterparts\) in the comparison file are highlighted. \(See highlighting details below.\) This panel is also the main area for visualizing and navigating the differences between the two items.

-    **Note:** As you scroll an item up/down or left/right using its scroll bars, the comparison item is scrolled in sync with it, so that the two windows remain visually aligned.
+{{<note>}} As you scroll an item up/down or left/right using its scroll bars, the comparison item is scrolled in sync with it, so that the two windows remain visually aligned.
 Also note that when you select a difference, it is always selected in both Item panels.

 ## Difference highlighting